uio-carpentry/uio-carpentry.github.io/content/about/charter.md

 The organisation's board is made up of 8 members:

-- 6 members elected for 3 year terms.
+- 6 members elected for 2 year terms, or optionally 1 year terms upon request by the candidate
 - 2 members are designated by the UiO Library and Digital Scholarship Centre

 Elections will be organized every year for renewing two of the elected